A1-Triard/dep-obj/README.md

 ```

 With the code above we have created functional dependency between four `Item`
-properties: `weight` now is a function of other three properties, and will be
+properties, and now `weight` beeing a function of other three properties
-updated automatically when any of the them changes.
+will be updated automatically when any of them changes.

 Finally, lets write some test code to make our just builded game system work: